BravoHoseok/IONIQ-HEV-EV/README.md

 -  V850 32-bit Microprocessor | ATtiny 1616 8-bit microprocessor 2ea
 -  Git, Jira, Script Tool

-## 3. Challenging issues / Research and Solution / Result
+## 3. Challenging issues / Approach and Solution / Result
 This section demonstrates what was challenging issues, how to research them, and how to solve them

 ### Challenge #1 - Ameliorating the non-linear sensitivity of slide touch sensors by devising software algorithms
 When implementing a tap function by using slide touch sensors that are composed of interlaced patterned two nodes, irregular sensitivity was caused in the entire area of slide touch sensors, for the slide touch sensors were designed with a small size, erratic patterns in the connection, and the sensors were located under a concave cover panel.
-To ensure the constant sensitivity of slide touch sensors, I introduced a software algorithm, variable threshold using interpolation
+To ensure the constant sensitivity of slide touch sensors, I introduced the software algorithm, variable threshold using interpolation

-### Research and Solution #1
+### Approach and Solution #1
-**(Step 1)** Collected touch information such as positions, sensitivity values through SPI communication from touch microprocessor<br>
+**(Step 1)** Collected touch information (i.e., coordinates, sensitivity) through SPI communication from touch microprocessor<br>
-**(Step 2)** Made a two-dimensional lookup table with 30 elements that represents that X-axis presents a position value and the Y-axis demonstrates a sensitivity value corresponding to the X-axis position value<br>
+**(Step 2)** Made a two-dimensional lookup table having 30 elements that represents that X-axis is a coordinate and the Y-axis is a sensitivity value corresponding to the the coordinate of X-axis<br>
-**(Step 3)** Calculated a threshold value (80 % of max sensitivity value) corresponding to a new position value from the lookup table by using a two-dimensional interpolation<br>
+**(Step 3)** Calculated a threshold value (80 % of maximum sensitivity value) corresponding to a new position value from the lookup table by using a two-dimensional interpolation<br>
 **(Step 4)** Decided the slide touch’s on-off state from sensitivity values and the calculated threshold<br>

 <p align="center">